system.exe at ~25% CPU fix

 - click on devcon.exe to see a related post

-- rename the executeable to
+- rename the executable to

 devcon.exe